BlockchainCommons/Research/papers/bcr-2025-001-provenance-mark.md

 It doesn't matter whether these twenty words are formatted as a single line of text, or as four rows of five words, or five rows of four words, etc., as long as the order of the words is clear.

 This small size is easy to handle, for example by writing it on a physical work of art, or displaying it in a video work.
-Unlike the four Bytewords used for human identification, thse are the full Bytewords of the mark.
+Unlike the four Bytewords used for human identification, these are the full Bytewords of the mark.

 ### Provenance Mark Structure